 How it works

-You will display the SeamlessAccess button image on your site.
-When the end user clicks on the button, they are sent to the SeamlessAccess service to sign in and then will be returned back to your site after they sign in.
+You will display a link to sign into your site.
+When the end user clicks on the button, they are redirected to the SeamlessAccess service to sign in and then will be returned back to your site after they sign in.

 - The process for finding the user’s institution in a list will be consistent across all SeamlessAccess-enabled sites.